skycoin/skycoin/Installation.md

 ```

 #### Installation issues
-If you open up new terminal and the <strong>go command</strong> is not found then add this to `.bashrc`.
+If you open up new a terminal and the `go` command is not found then add this to `.bashrc`.
 GVM should add this automatically.

 ```sh
 [[ -s "$HOME/.gvm/scripts/gvm" ]] && source "$HOME/.gvm/scripts/gvm"